airbornfoxx-zz/commandcenter/readme.md

 It does this by mapping a command class to its respective handler class as follows:

-- RegisterUserCommand => RegisterUserCommandHandler
+- RegisterUserCommand => RegisterUserHandler
-- PostBlogEntryCommand => PostBlogEntryCommandHandler
+- PostBlogEntryCommand => PostBlogEntryHandler

 > Keep in mind you can easily change this by implementing the package's `CommandTranslator` class.
 Don't forget to update any application bindings.

 ### Command Handler

 Now you need a handler class that will handle the command.
 This will be where the command bus delivers the command.
-If the command class was `RegisterUserCommand`, then the handler class must be `RegisterUserCommandHandler`.
+If the command class was `RegisterUserCommand`, then the handler class must be `RegisterUserHandler`.

 The handler class must implement the package's `CommandHandler` interface, requiring the `handle()` method.